cunnane/xloil/docs/source/xlOil_Python.rst

 When an Excel workbook is opened, xlOil tries to load the module `<workbook_name>.py` (this is configurable).

 When registering functions from such a workbook module, xlOil defaults to making any declared functions "local".
 This means their scope is limited to the workbook.
 (It achieves this by creating a VBA stub to invoke them).
 This scoping can be overidden by the `xlo.func` decorator.

 Local functions have some limitations compared to global scope ones:
-- No async or threadsafe
+- No native async or threadsafe, but RTD async is OK
 - Slower due to the VBA redirect
-- Workbook must be saved as macro enabled (xlsm extension)
+- Workbook must be saved as macro-enabled (xlsm extension)
 - No function wizard help, but CTRL+SHIFT+A to show argument names is available

 Another way to package python code for distribution is to create an XLL, see